tomogorman/AdaptiveConfidenceIntervals/README.md

   Operating System:  Windows 7 Professional

   Packages needed: None

-  Before attempting to use this function, the user should read

     Reference: O'Gorman, T. W. Reducing the width of confidence intervals for the difference between two population means by inverting adaptive tests.
-2016.
+Submitted for publication.

   The function is called by: